 Fishing is one of the easiest and efficient ways to get food when you’re in a survival situation.
 This means that having a way to preserve fish in the wild can allow you to keep that meat around for days, weeks, or even months.

-How do you preserve fish in the wild?
 You can preserve fish in the wild using the following methods:

 - Salt Curing

 - Hot Smoking

 There’s nothing worse than watching extra food spoil when you’re in a situation where you don’t know when your next meal is coming.

 - Preserving Fish in the Wild

 - Preserving Fish

 - How to Salt Cure Fish

 - Keeping the Fish Alive for as Long as Possible